ahoymarcus/nextjs-myjs-tech-blog/articles/ui-and-ux-design-2022-02-25.md

 2. **UX design**: it is related and focused with everything in the product that may affect the user commitment with a product.

-### UX Designer Responsabilities

-- Analyse the business needs and convert them into a captivating experience.
-- The UX designer must maps out the structure of the user journey.
-- The UX designers must deal with all the psychological means related to the product or solution to appeal to the target users.

 ### UI Designer Responsabilities

 - The UI desiners needs to convert all the user requirements of the product into a captivating user interface.